Himel-Tasrif/AI-Photo-Finder/README.md

 - View a gallery of matched images—single or group shots.
 - Download selected photos directly from your device.

-### For Recruiters & Companies:
+### For Photographers
--  Auto-scores and ranks hundreds of resumes instantly
--  Filters top candidates in minutes, not hours
--  One-click email outreach to selected applicants
--  Generates personalized interview questions per candidate
+- Upload event galleries in bulk.
+- Rely on face recognition to sort images automatically.
+- Reduce manual customer interaction—instant access improves satisfaction.

 ---